 The safety strategy for TBP-nitrate (red oil) explosions involves the application of IROFS to meet the performance criteria of 10 CFR § 70.61.
 Red oil explosions are postulated in AP due to the possible commingling of TBP and nitric acid.
-In order to ensure that red oil explosions remain highly unlikely, the MFFF facility deploys one of the following three strategies depending upon the location and operation associated with each vessel:
+In order to ensure that red oil explosions remain highly unlikely, the MFFF facility deploys a three-pronged safety strategy (heat transfer, evaporative cooling, and TBP prevention) that includes the following measures: